Audacious (software): Change to C++ and Qt

 Before version 3.0, Audacious used the GTK 2.x toolkit by default.
 Partial support for GTK3 was added in version 2.5, and Audacious 3.0 has full support for GTK3 and uses it by default.
 However, dissatisfied with the evolution of GTK3, the Audacious team chose to revert to GTK2 starting with the 3.6 release, with long-term plans of porting to Qt.

-Since August 8, 2018, the official website has HTTPS enabled site-wide and GTK3 support was dropped completely.
+Since August 8, 2018, GTK3 support was dropped completely.

-As version 4.0, Audacious is using Qt as its primary toolkit but the GTK 2.x support is still available.
+As of version 4.0, Audacious is using Qt as its primary toolkit but GTK 2.x support is still available.

+As of version 4.3, Audacious has reinstated GTK3 support.

 Features

 Audacious contains built-in gapless playback.